syncfusion-content/uwp-docs/uwp/Progress-Bar/Overview.md

 documentation: ug
 ---

-# About Syncfusion® UWP SfProgressBar Control
+# About Syncfusion® UWP Progress Bar Control

-`SfProgressBar` is used to visualize the progression of a lengthy operation such as installation, file transfer, copy and print.
+`UWP Progress Bar` is used to visualize the progression of a lengthy operation such as installation, file transfer, copy and print.
 It also relays the completion percentage of the operation.

 ## Features